chrisdholmes/onramptakehomeproj/README.md

 The WorkOutViewModel class recieves input from the MainActivity class and the NewWorkOutFragment class.
 The WorkOutViewModel proceeds to deliver user inputted data to the WorkOutRepo.
-The WorkOutRepo inserts data into the WorkOutDao which is an interfacing implementing the android Room architecture.
-Room provides a sqlite database for storing the users's workout history.
+The WorkOutRepo inserts data into the WorkOutDao which is an interface that uses annotations which are SQLite statements.
+The android Room architectur provides simpler database storing capabilities.

-The Model View Viewmodel pattern is maintained through this application as a vast majority of business logic is handled through the ViewModel and Respository.
-The functionalityt of the Activities inflate the XML files to the screen, take user data, and hand it over to the ViewModel.
+The Model View Viewmodel pattern is maintained through this application as a vast majority of business logic is handled through the ViewModel and Repository.
+The functionality of the Activities inflate the XML files to the screen, take user data, and hand it over to the ViewModel.